 The two common rhinoplasty types are “closed” and “open” rhinoplasty, having the same swelling and consequences as a common factor.
 The act of dissecting body tissue and even abrading bone structure causes local inflammation.
-In cases where structural changes are made into the nasal bones, patients will experience more swelling around the eyes and cheeks.
+In cases where structural changes are made to the nasal bones, patients will experience more swelling around the eyes and cheeks.

 Therefore, today we will discuss some essential tips to reduce swelling after rhinoplasty.